She can’t vote, but 2020 Democrats want her support anyway

 “One person can’t possibly be asked to represent an entire population,” he said.

-Meanwhile, Silva acknowledges the race for the White House has been overshadowed by the day-to-day struggles she and other immigrants are facing, which have intensified under the Trump administration.
+Meanwhile, Silva acknowledges the White House race has been overshadowed by the day-to-day struggles she and other immigrants are facing, which have intensified under the Trump administration.

-Moderate Republicans have backed a path to citizenship for Dreamers, but past efforts to pass the change have repeatedly collapsed in Congress.
+Moderate Republicans have backed a path to citizenship for Dreamers, but past efforts have collapsed in Congress.

 “If my work permit is taken away,” Silva said, “does it matter, my endorsement?
 Does it matter that I’m advocating for a candidate when I can’t see my family?”